stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (kveng-stat6250): Since we only need 8 out 10 to earn the reading for depth achievement, will students who complete 10 out of the 10 weekly quizzes get some sort of extra credit?
 - Question (meisenbach-stat6250): Does our score for the weekly quiz matter?
 - Answer (meisenbach-stat6250): No, quizzes are graded on a "complete/incomplete" scale.
+- Question (dlee117−stat6250): When you submit your Weekly quiz, will the Professor automatically merge your pull request?

 [Course Structure Quiz, Problem 4]
 - Question (ilankham−stat6250): How will code reviews for projects be conducted?
 Will they involved comments on code in GitHub, meetings with the instructor, or both?